The Yummy Life

 And here those beauties are!
 Crunchy, pumpkin goodness.
 Say ahhhhhhhhh....

-baked on rack
+view on Amazon: Cooling rack

 Hope you like 'em.
 I'm thinking they'd be good with one of those Maple Pumpkin Spice Lattes.